Cnasboll/HLF25-2/v04/README.md

 Reconciliation complete at 2025-10-21 10:58:32.802370Z: 0 heroes reconciled, 0 heroes deleted.
 ```

-To auto-delete it, unlock the hero and run the reconciliation job again:
+To auto-delete it, _Unlock_ the hero and run the reconciliation job again:
 ```
 Enter a menu option (R, S, U or X) and press enter:
 [R]econcile local heroes with online updates